The Mids finished their year with an 11-5 mark.

-Navy is looking for its first 10-win season since 2009.
+Navy is making its 27th overall NCAA Tournament appearance and first since 2009.

 2016 Navy-Colgate MLax